Wacom-Developer/sdk-for-signature-ios/GETTING-STARTED.md

 ### Licensing

-The Wacom Signature SDK uses the standard Wacom License System provided by the WacomLicensing framework.
+The Wacom Ink SDK for signature uses the standard Wacom License System provided by the WacomLicensing framework.
 License keys (both evaluation and production) can be obtained from the Wacom Developer site at http://developer.wacom.com or from your Wacom account manager.
 Evaluation keys will display a watermark on the signature capture windows, but enable full functionality until the license expiration date.
 To load a license into the license system use the 'iniLicense method on the LicenseValidator's shared instance singleton: